 However, spike deterrents aren’t always a popular choice because many gardeners think they’re cruel.
 In reality, birds are not actually harmed by spikes.
 They don’t have to land on the spikes to not want to perch on them; instead, the birds see the spikes before they land and avoid them altogether.

-Rod deterrents are typically made of metal or plastic.
-Usually sparkly or reflective, these deterrents confuse birds as they approach an area.
-Since they can’t determine where to land, they often avoid the area entirely.
+Hanging deterrents are typically made of metal or plastic, featuring a reflective surface that confuses birds as they approach an area.
+Since they can’t determine where to land, birds often avoid the area entirely.

 What to Look for When Choosing the Best Bird Deterrent